jackohughes/ghc-proposals/proposals/0000-linear-types.rst

 - It is unknown at this point whether view patterns can be linear
-- It is unknown at this point whether ``@`` pattern of the form ``x@C _ _`` can be considered linear (it is as much a practical question of whether there is a reasonable way to implemet such a check as a theoretical question of whether we can justify it).
+- It is unknown at this point whether ``@`` pattern of the form ``x@C _ _`` can be considered linear (it is as much a practical question of whether there is a reasonable way to implement such a check as a theoretical question of whether we can justify it).
 - There is no account yet of linear pattern synonyms.